ImOmkar/NewsX/README.md

 ## NewsX
 NewsX is build on top of the newsapi.
-It uses newsapi to fetch top-headlines of different news site.
+It uses newsapi to fetch top-headlines of different news sites.
 You can search topnews by keyword.
 You can also get the country-wise top-headlines.

 ## Installation: